Last Updated on 7th March 2025 by peppe8o

 Mainframes mainly belong to a remote computer era, when Windows or Linux on PCs were quite not used on the company’s main servers.
 Anyway, they are still installed and running in many server farms and run a number of services we use every day (like, for example, banking back-end).
 Hercules brings a light (and old) version of MVS emulation to get Mainframe on Raspberry PI

-Wikipedia Mainframe Computer page defines Mainframe as following:
+Wikipedia Mainframe Computer page defines Mainframe as follows:

 Mainframe computers or mainframes (colloquially referred to as “big iron”) are computers used primarily by large organizations for critical applications; bulk data processing, such as census, industry and consumer statistics, enterprise resource planning; and transaction processing.
 They are larger and have more processing power than some other classes of computers: minicomputers, servers, workstations, and personal computers.

-Mainframes are focused on some key factors, vital for critical businesses:
+Mainframes are focused on some key factors that are vital for critical businesses:

 - high availability